 After Christmas House Painting

 I’ve found that for a big part of my life as a painter locally that this is the time of year that things are slow.
 From Christmas to the spring when it warms up I am often times having to really look for work.
-There’s not enough of it to go around.
+After Christmas house painting there’s not enough of it to go around.
 Things are slow I think much of the time because the weather is bad, Many

 people have spent a little too much money on Christmas.
 In some parts of the country (Not Painting In Central Florida) the weather demands that no exterior painting would ever work.
-So when I was sitting here wondering what to write I thought I should take the opportunity to tell the world, or at least the part on the internet that I’m happy to repo
+So when I was sitting here wondering what to write I thought I should take the opportunity to tell the world, or at least the part on the internet that I’m happy to report a busy winter.
+So far, since I’m looking for a new job just about every week.
+I can’t say for more than the next two weeks or so that we are busy.
+Even outside other than a week or two of days like today I shouldn’t be working outside after Christmas house painting.

 Temperatures less than freezing